 POLICIES, STANDING ORDERS AND GUIDELINES

-The Board has power to make policies, standing orders or guidelines not inconsistent with these rules for the efficient working of SLT and to alter or rescind or add to such policies, standing orders or guidelines that are binding on the organisation while they are in operation.
+The Board has power to make policies, standing orders or guidelines not inconsistent with the Act or these rules for the efficient working of SLT and to alter or rescind or add to such policies, standing orders or guidelines that are binding on the organisation while they are in operation.

 A copy of all policies, standing orders, guidelines or amendments made in accordance with this rule are to be placed on the Notice Board of SLT within 7 days after the making of any policies, standing orders, guidelines or amendments.